-All benefit eligible (contract) classified employees shall track all leave time (hours not worked) using Skyward Employee Access.
+All benefit eligible (contract) education support professionals shall track all leave time (hours not worked) using Skyward Employee Access.

-All hourly (non-contract/non-benefit eligible) classified employees shall submit all time worked using Skyward True Time.
+All hourly (non-contract/non-benefit eligible) education support professionals shall submit all time worked using Skyward True Time.
 If circumstances prevent use of Skyward True Time. and if approved by the Director of Payroll, a paper timesheet may be submitted.

-Any overtime work or call-back time shall be granted only upon the approval of the appropriate classified director or supervisor.
+Any overtime work or call-back time shall be granted only upon the approval of the appropriate education support professionals director or supervisor.

-A duty-free lunch period shall be provided for all classified employees scheduled to work more than five (5) hours per day.
+A duty-free lunch period shall be provided for all education support professionals scheduled to work more than five (5) hours per day.
 An employee shall not be compensated for his/her lunch period and may not be accumulated for use at a later date.

 Schedules to provide adequate coverage to meet specific program and site needs shall be designed and implemented at each site by the immediate supervisor or staff.